microsoft/playwright/docs/src/selectors.md

 React selectors are experimental and prefixed with `_`.
 The functionality might change in future.
 :::

-React selectors allow selecting elements by its component name and property values.
+React selectors allow selecting elements by their component name and property values.
 The syntax is very similar to [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) and supports all attribute selector operators.

 In react selectors, component names are transcribed with **CamelCase**.